dfd-tud/deda/README.md

 #### 5. Anonymise a document for printing

-* Save your document as a PS file and call it DOCUMENT.PS.
+* Save your document as a PDF file and call it DOCUMENT.PDF.
-PDFs can be converted using pdf2ps:
-`$ pdf2ps INPUT.PDF OUTPUT.PS`

-* Print the testpage.ps file created by
+* Print the testpage.pdf file created by
 `$ deda_anonmask_create -w`
 without any page margin.